Fleet Staff: History

-Through his so-called adjutant general's instruction, King Gustav III also formed a general staff within the Swedish Navy.
-According to the General Order of 1805 and letters patent in 1806, the general staff of the fleets was to consist of all the flag officers, adjutants general, senior and staff adjutants of the navy.
-The Fleet Staff then consisted of the officers serving in the Ministry for Naval Affairs's military office (kommandoexpedition), as well as flag captains and adjutants to the admiral.
+Through his so-called General Adjutant's Instruction, King Gustav III also established a general staff within the Swedish Navy.
+According to the general order of 1805 and the letters patent of 1806, the navy's general staff would consist of all flag officers, adjutants general, senior and staff adjutants within the naval forces.
+The Fleet Staff was subsequently composed of the officers serving in the Ministry for Naval Affairs's military office (kommandoexpedition), as well as flag captains and adjutants to the admiral.
 Following a proposal submitted by the 1882 Committee for the Arrangement of the Navy that the office of Chief of the Navy's Military Personnel (Chefens för flottans militärpersonal) should be revoked and staff matters handed over to the military office and to the member of the Royal Swedish Naval Materiel Administration who had to prepare and present military matters, this question was included in the bill to the Riksdag of 1883, in which it was questioned that instead of the Chief of the Navy's Military Personnel, a senior officer would be appointed as Chief of the Fleet Staff to assist the Minister for Naval Affairs in purely military matters.
 The issue was first resolved at the Riksdag of 1884, at which time the then cabinet minister and head of the Ministry for Naval Affairs, Rear Admiral, later Vice Admiral, Baron Carl Gustaf von Otter, obtained the Riksdag's consent.
 In 1884, regulations were laid down regarding the formation of the Fleet Staff, whose main task would be to maintain and develop the naval warfare within the navy, collect and process intelligence on other countries' naval forces, draw up plans for naval mobilization and use, and so on.

 According to the organization, the head of the Ministry for Naval Affairs in purely military matters was to be assisted, in addition to the military office, also by senior officer as Chief of the Fleet Staff appointed by the King in Council.
 The first Chief of the Fleet Staff was the Rear Admiral, later the Vice Admiral, Carl Philip Virgin, who was also the last holder of the post of Chief of the Navy's Military Personnel.